vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 Xxvi

 History of Dharmasastra Sec.
-54 Şat-trimsan-mata :
+54 Ṣat-trimsan-mata :

 pp. 535-537 This was a compilation like Caturvimśati-mata - quotations from it cited in Kalpataru, Mitāksarā, Smsticandrika and Aparār ka - Viśvarūpa and Medhātithi do not mention it - date between 790-909 A. D. - no verse quoted from this on vyavahāra.